MuhammadMuradG/Cross-Compiler-for-Freebsd13-under-Ubuntu/README.md

-# CrossCompiler for Freebsd13 under Ubuntu
+# Cross Compiler for Freebsd13 under Ubuntu
 Run the following script with root permission to build cross compiler for Freebsd13